What do you get for Your Money?

 Let's use an example.
-Say you have been arrested for 1st offense DUI in Troy (a $2800 case, by the way).
-You were pulled over by the local police department for weaving, and your breath test at the police station was a .16.
+Say you have been arrested for 1st offense DUI somewhere in Wayne, Oakland or Macomb County (a $3260 case, by the way).
+You were pulled over by a local police department for weaving, and your breath test at the police station was a .16.

 First, I look to see if there is a way out.
 Is there some bona fide legal problem with the stop, or the arrest, or the breath test?
 If not, then we look at what you're facing and what can be done about it.
 To do that, you need to understand the charge against you.

 OWI, or Operating While Intoxicated, first offense, is a misdemeanor.
 It carries a maximum possible jail sentence of 93 days in the County jail, and fines of up to $500.00 plus costs.
 It does not, by the way, carry any mandatory minimum jail sentence, which means you do not have to be sentenced to jail.
 Indeed, a first offender going to jail is a very rare thing.
 Being placed on probation is a very real possibility, however, as is being required to attend alcohol classes or treatment.
 OWI also carries a penalty of 6 points on your driving record.
 A more detailed examination of the various Drunk Driving charges and their penalties is covered in the next section Common Drunk Driving Charges and Penalties.